MARK37 Resources

 State & Bill What It Would Do Status

-Connecticut — SB 4 (Public Act 26-64) Signed into law.
-Significantly amends Connecticut’s privacy law and creates a new California-style data broker registration law.
-Also adds a hard ban on selling precise geolocation data, facial recognition protections, direct-to-consumer genetic testing data protections, and surveillance pricing rules.
-Connecticut is now the fourth state with a hard prohibition on selling precise location data. ✅ Signed · Most provisions effective Oct 1, 2026
+Connecticut — SB 4 (Public Act 26-64) Signed by Governor Lamont on May 27, 2026.
+Significantly amends Connecticut’s privacy law and creates a new California Delete Act-style data broker registration and deletion program, run through the Department of Consumer Protection rather than the AG’s office.
+Also adds a hard ban on selling precise geolocation data, facial recognition signage/policy rules, direct-to-consumer genetic testing protections, and surveillance pricing disclosure rules.
+Connecticut joins Maryland, Oregon, and Virginia in banning the sale of precise geolocation data — the fourth state to do so.
+Note: this is layered on top of separate 2025 CTDPA amendments (Public Act 25-153) that take effect July 1, 2026, so Connecticut businesses face two overlapping compliance deadlines this year. ✅ Signed May 27, 2026 · Most provisions effective Oct 1, 2026 · Data broker registration Jan 1, 2027 · Consumer deletion mechanism Jul 1, 2028

 Delaware — HB 380 Would significantly strengthen Delaware’s existing privacy law.
 Passed the full Delaware House (30-9) in May 2026.
 Now pending in the Senate Banking, Insurance & Technology Committee. 🟡 Passed House May 2026 · Pending Senate committee